eggheadio/eggheadio-course-notes/data-structures-and-algorithms-in-javascript/notes/05-javascript-linked-list-data-structure-in-javascript.md

 The thing that adds the majority of complexity to a linked list is that the methods usually need to account for three states:

-🟥Empty list
+🟥 Empty list

-🟨List with one item
+🟨 List with one item

-🟩List with more than one item
+🟩 List with more than one item

 ## Node

 A node is just any item within a list.
 The thing that makes a node special is it contains a link to the next node in the list.

-🟥A node can't exist in an empty list
+🟥 A node can't exist in an empty list

-🟨The single node's `next` property is set to `null` 🟩The last node's `next` property is set to null, all other nodes point to the next node
+🟨 The single node's `next` property is set to `null`

+🟩 The last node's `next` property is set to null, all other nodes point to the next node

 ## Head